tjarkvandemerwe/tidyprompt/README.md

     answer_by_chain_of_thought() |>
     answer_as_integer() |>
     send_prompt(ollama, verbose = TRUE)
-#> --- Sending message to LLM-provider: ---
+#> --- Sending message to LLM provider: ---
 #> You are given a user's prompt.
 #> To answer the user's prompt, you need to think step by step to arrive at a final answer.
 #>